 You’ll see the crop marquee border appear around the image.
 Hover your cursor outside the border near one of the corners and it will turn into a double-ended arrow with a 90° bend.
 Make sure that the cursor icon appears, otherwise, you’ll change the size of the image instead.

 Click and drag the cursor to slowly rotate the image .1 degree at a time.
 Hold the Shift key and the image will rotate 15 degrees at a time.

-With the previous two methods, you can rotate an image any which way you please.
-But what if you only want to rotate part of the image?
-In other words, just a layer?
+With the previous two methods, you can rotate an image any way you want.
+But what if you only want to rotate part of the image or a background layer?

-You can do that with the Free Transform tool.
+You can use the Free Transform tool to rotate a layer in Photoshop.
 To demonstrate, I’ve made a selection around one of the gyoza and copied it to its own layer.

-Select the layer you want to rotate, then hit Ctrl + T or Command + T on a Mac.
+Select the layer you want to rotate, then rotate (Transform Tool) keyboard shortcut Ctrl + T or Command + T on a Mac.
 The Free Transform toolbox will appear around the selection.
 Alternatively, you can go to Edit in the menu bar and select Free Transform.